Facts Based "Racism" | Black & White on the Gray Issues Pt. 2 2025-10-16 18:05

 He was making the point about a race-based initiative.

-You see, that's why he calls the race.
+That's why he told the race.

-You see the choice in words he had to use.
+You see the choice in words he had to use?

-And you go a certain way.
+And you can't respond a certain way.

 Yeah, but who cares?

-It doesn't make someone a racist.
+That doesn't make someone a racist.

-It doesn't, but I'm saying, when when when people when people do things knowing that we're in a heightened inflammatory time, and you do it and you do it on purpose and just bet stand behind, I'm whatever, it don't make me a racist, but I'm saying that y'all ain't sh whatever.
+It doesn't, but I'm saying, when people do things knowing that we're in a heightened inflammatory time and you do it on purpose and just stand behind, I'm whatever.

 But he never said that.